Slendyvn/Lua-Executor/README.md

 - you will be able to download this and edit the executor soon
 - the project is already done 95% just not the multi api tab

+# Featured
+- using Xeno Api (83 Unc)
+- Setting (change your GUI opacity, roblox's character walkspeed,jumppower,Stalk,Tp)
+- Logs to track what script you used
+- built in scripts, why search when theres already script?
+- Highlight Lua Commands
+- and finally open source and you can edit it with visual studio 2022

 # If your executor not working